mnashawati/laravel-cars-app/README.md

     - https://vapor.laravel.com/
       (A serverless deployment platform for Laravel, powered by AWS)

+- **Configer MySQL:**
+     You need to create a database specific to your project, and a user to access it.

 - **Optimization:**
     Run the following command to optimize Composer's class:
     `composer install --optimize-autoloader --no-dev`